-The Engineering majors (electrical, mechanical, and industrial) are fundamentally sound in math and science and application ready (i.e. ready and able to apply their knowledge to solving the cutting edge issues).
+The Engineering majors (electrical, mechanical, and industrial) are fundamentally sound in math and science and application ready (i.e., ready and able to apply their knowledge to solving the cutting-edge issues).
 This is accomplished by extensive fundamental math and science training and hands-on training in cutting edge industry and labs.
 The key features the engineering majors include a common core of engineering curriculum that allows exposure to all disciplines before selecting a major, four semesters of interdisciplinary design courses, and co-op or internship experience in an advanced industry or faculty applied research lab inclusive of professional mentoring.

-Required Engineering Core: 14 credits EGR 107, 110, 206, 210, 480, 481; EE 200 not used in the major.
+Required Engineering Core: 14 credits EGR 107, 110, 201, 206, 210, 480, 481; EE 200 Major Elective: 9 credits Select from EGR 311, EE 351 (may be repeated with different topics), any IE or ME 300-400 level course, not used in the major.